-- (a) The Court of Admiralty (Ireland) Act 1867; and - (b) The Jurisdiction of the Courts (Maritime Convention) Act 1989

-4. Are these alternatives e.g. saisie conservatoire or freezing order?
+- (a) The Court of Admiralty (Ireland) Act 1867; and - (b) The Jurisdiction of the Courts (Maritime Convention) Act 1989 - 4.
+Are these alternatives e.g. saisie conservatoire or freezing order?

-(a) Damage caused by any ship either in collision or otherwise;

-(b) Loss of life or personal injury caused by any ship or occurring in connection with the operation of any ship;

-(c) Salvage;

-(d) Agreement relating to the use or hire of any ship whether by charterparty or otherwise;

-(e) Agreement relating to the carriage of goods in any ship whether by charterparty or otherwise;

-(f) Loss of or damage to goods including baggage carried in any ship;

-(g) General average;

-(h) Bottomry;

-(i) Towage;

-(j) Pilotage;

-(k) Goods or materials wherever supplied to a shop for her operation or maintenance;

-(I) Construction, repair or equipment or any ship or dock charges and dues;

-(m) Wages of masters, officers or crew;

-(n) Master's disbursements, including disbursements made by shippers, charterers or agents on behalf of a ship or her owner;
+- 5. For which types of claims can you arrest a ship? - (a) Damage caused by any ship either in collision or otherwise; - (b) Loss of life or personal injury caused by any ship or occurring in connection with the operation of any ship; - (c) Salvage; - (d) Agreement relating to the use or hire of any ship whether by charterparty or otherwise; - (e) Agreement relating to the carriage of goods in any ship whether by charterparty or otherwise; - (f) Loss of or damage to goods including baggage carried in any ship; - (g) General average; - (h) Bottomry; - (i) Towage; - (i) Pilotage; - (k) Goods or materials wherever supplied to a shop for her operation or maintenance; - (I) Construction, repair or equipment or any ship or dock charges and dues; - (m) Wages of masters, officers or crew; - (n) Master's disbursements, including disbursements made by shippers, charterers or agents on behalf of a ship or her owner;

-(o) Disputes as to the title to or ownership of any ship; This shall be construed as including disputes as to possession of a ship;

-(p) Disputes between co-owners of any ship as to the ownership, possession, employment or earnings of that ship;

-(q) The mortgage or hypothecation of any ship.
-This shall be construed as including the mortgage or hypothecation of any share in the ship.
+- (o) Disputes as to the title to or ownership of any ship; This shall be construed as including disputes as to possession of a ship; - (p) Disputes between co-owners of any ship as to the ownership, possession, employment or earnings of that ship: - (q) The mortgage or hypothecation of any ship.
+This shall be construed as including the mortgage or hypothecation of any share in the ship. - 6.
+Can you arrest a ship irrespectively of her flag?